diogosilva96/etf-cli/README.md

 # etf-cli

-Simple ETF cli application that scrapes some etf data.
+Simple ETF cli that displays etf data (by scraping it) & allows management of tracked etfs.

 ## TODO